-Disposal of batteries
+Disposal of batteries and rechargeable batteries

-Batteries must not be thrown away or burnt, but must instead be disposed of in line with the local regulations on the disposal of hazardous waste.
-Use the available collection sites.
+Do not dispose of batteries and rechargeable batteries with normal household waste, but in accordance with the local regulations for the disposal of hazardous waste.
+Use the available collection sites or contact your local waste disposal facility.